What are you looking for?

 Game drive vehicle between a wildebeest herd

-One of the Serengeti’s signature activities – hot-air ballooning – is not available in the Ndutu region but certainly is an option in the central Serengeti.
-It’s an hour and a half’s early morning transfer there from Ndutu but the best option is to combine Ndutu with a stay in the central Serengeti.
+One of the Serengeti’s signature activities is hot-air ballooning.
+While not available in the Ndutu region, it’s an option in the central Serengeti.
+It’s an hour and a half’s early morning transfer there from Ndutu, but the best option is to combine Ndutu with a stay in the central Serengeti.

-If you would like to see lots of baby animals of all types, then this is the time to go.
+If you would like to see lots of baby animals of all types, then the green season is the best time to go.
 Large numbers of zebra foals and gazelle fawns are also running around on the southern plains, using the cover of hundreds of thousands of wildebeest calves to try and avoid predators.

-The sudden growth of greenery prompts many resident animals into their main birthing season – suddenly the open woodlands are home to warthog piglets and baby baboons, wobbly-legged giraffes and baby elephants with trunks they can’t quite control yet.
+The sudden growth of greenery prompts many resident animals into their main birthing season.
+Open woodlands are home to warthog piglets and baby baboons, wobbly-legged giraffes, and baby elephants with trunks they can’t quite control yet.

 Our most frequently asked questions about the Serengeti calving season